nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Selects the 1st task in the results of the `find` command and edit the date from 1110 to 2010.

 ### Deleting a task : `delete`
-Deletes the specified task from the To Do List.
-Irreversible.<br>
+Deletes the specified task from the To Do List.<br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.